Garber veterans honored with new flagpoles

 The flags given away Saturday were flown on Black Hawk helicopters before being presented to their honorees.
 A Black Hawk helicopter was scheduled to come to the Saturday morning event, but canceled at the last minute to go fight wildfires, as ordered by Oklahoma Gov. Kevin Stitt, Grauberger said.

-After the ceremony, a line of cars drove to each veteran’s home as they completed the flagpole installation, raised the flag and repeated the pledge of allegiance, NVFU President Cale Grauberger said.
+After the ceremony, a line of cars drove to each veteran’s home as the group completed the flagpole installation, raised the flag and repeated the pledge of allegiance, NVFU President Cale Grauberger said.

 Commented